nmhoward1/ai-mmm-evaluation/README.md

 # AI-MMM-Evaluation

 ## AI Marketing Mix Model Evaluation Analysis

-# AI Revenue Model Evaluation

 This project evaluates the performance of an AI model that predicts marketing channel revenue compared to **actual reported revenue**.
 It includes error analysis, visualizations, and a presentation of key findings.